TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-pump/tyk-pump-configuration/tyk-pump-dashboard-config.md

 ## 2. SQL Aggregate Pump

-This is the default option offered by Tyk, because it is configured to store the most important analytics details which will satisfy the needs of the most of our clients.
-This allows your system to save database space, and reporting is faster and consumes less resource.
+This is the default option offered by Tyk, because it is configured to store the most important analytics details which will satisfy the needs of most of our clients.
+This allows your system to save database space and reporting is faster, consuming less resources.

 ### SQL Aggregate Pump Configuration